theodi/synthetic-data-tutorial/README.md

 pip install -r requirements.txt
 ```

-Next we'll go through how to create, de-identify and synthesis the code.
+Next we'll go through how to create, de-identify and synthesise the code.
 We'll show this using code snippets but the full code is contained within the `/tutorial` directory.

 There's small differences between the code presented here and what's in the Python scripts but it's mostly down to variable naming.
 I'd encourage you to run, edit and play with the code locally.